 The official currency in Prague is Czech crowns (CZK).
-For one euro you get about 27 Czech crowns.
-This is the fair exchange rate as of March 2017, the price level in Prague has changed in recent years and is gradually adjusting to the level of European capitals.
+For one euro you get about 25 Czech crowns.
+This is the fair exchange rate as of February 2020.
+The price level in Prague has changed in recent years and is gradually adjusting to the level of European capitals.
 Entrance fees for sights, activities and attractions are inexpensive compared to European cities.
 In restaurants and cafés away from the tourist hotspots you can eat well and cheaply.
-Be careful with the bill: in some restaurants, tourists are ultimately charged more than the locals.
+Be careful with the bill: In some restaurants tourists may be charged more than the locals.

 The best restaurant in Prague

-The Bohemian cuisine likes to present itself through hearty home cooking: goulash with dumplings, sweet filled yeast dumplings (Buchteln) or juicy duck legs are available in almost every restaurant.
-The Czech Republic is also known and loved for its excellent beer: Pilsner Urquell and Staropramen are among the favourites.
+The Bohemian cuisine likes to present itself through hearty home cooking: goulash with dumplings, sweet filled yeast dumplings ('buchty') or juicy duck legs are available in almost every restaurant.
+The Czech Republic is also known and loved for its excellent beer: Pilsner Urquell and Staropramen are among other beers the favourites.
 Feasting and enjoying is not difficult in Prague.
-The varied variety of restaurants offers tasty food at reasonable prices.
-For meat lovers, the Bila Krava near the turbulent Wenceslas Square is recommended.
+The wide variety of restaurants offers tasty food at reasonable prices.
+The Bila Krava near the turbulent Wenceslas Square is recommended for meat lovers.
 Here you get a wonderful tasting traditional meat soup in advance, excellent steak for the main course and the atmosphere speaks for itself.
 But Prague also has many delicacies for vegetarians.
-The MAITREA, near the Powder Tower, is specialized in completely meat-free cuisine.
+The MAITREA near the Powder Tower is specialized in completely meat-free cuisine.
 However, a reservation is absolutely necessary in advance.

 The most beautiful shopping mile

 Prague has a lot to offer for big and small shopping enthusiasts.
-There are several shopping streets with a mixed picture of the famous shopping chains and wonderful small boutiques and designer shops.
+There are several shopping streets with a mixed picture of several famous shops and wonderful small boutiques and designer shops.
 The shopping malls spread all over the city can be easily explored on foot.
 On the Paris street it gets expensive.
 It is the most luxurious shopping street in Prague.
-The Nový smíchov shopping centre, on the other hand, is convincing due to its attractive location directly in the centre of Prague.
-A very special highlight are the small street markets, where you can buy not only souvenirs for home, but also impressive craftsmanship.
+On the other hand the Nový smíchov shopping centre is convincing due to its attractive location directly in the centre of Prague.
+A very special highlight are the small street markets, where you can buy not only souvenirs for home but also impressive craftsmanship.
 Very recommendable is the Havelmarkt at the end of the Wenzelsplatz, which can be reached quickly and easily by metro (stop: Mustek).

 As in all big cities, crime plays a major role and as always, tourists are advised to take care of their valuables.
 There is no higher crime rate in Prague than in other large cities.
-Other important rules: 1. the consumption of alcoholic beverages is prohibited in public places.
-2. There is no metro in Prague between 0.00 and 5.00 a.m.
-Please be careful when taking a taxi, ignorant tourists are often ripped off here.
+Other important rules: 1.
+The consumption of alcoholic beverages is prohibited in public places.
+2. There is no metro in Prague between 0.00 and 5.00 am.
+Please be careful when taking a taxi, uninformed tourists are often ripped off here.